China removes its outspoken foreign minister during a bumpy time in relations with the US

 The U.S. has launched a flurry of diplomacy with China over recent weeks in hopes of reviving relations that have sunk to a historic low.
 In Washington on Tuesday, two U.S. officials said they do not believe Qin's ouster will have a significant impact.

-The officials, who spoke on condition of anonymity to discuss the Biden administration's internal thinking, said the move would not impact any U.S. desire or intent to promote high-level dialogue with the Chinese.
+The officials, who spoke on condition of anonymity to discuss the Biden administration's internal thinking, said the move would not affect any U.S. desire or intent to promote high-level dialogue with the Chinese.

 That has most recently been reflected in visits to Beijing by Blinken, Treasury Secretary Janet Yellen and climate envoy John Kerry.
 Blinken was the last U.S. official to meet Qin in his role as foreign minister, but all three officials met with Wang, who is a relatively known quantity in Washington.